shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 1. Head to this [repository](https://github.com/shipyardapp/github-demos)

 :::info
-The Python scripts in this repository take a ride data CSV and convert the wait time column from minutes to hours.
+The Python scripts in this repository take a CSV with wait time data from Slinky Dog Dash at Walt Disney World and convert the wait time column from minutes to hours.
 Feel free to read the code before continuing.
 :::

 2. Click the **Fork** button on the top right corner of the webpage.